jeffreykegler/old_kollos/notes/misc/leo2.md

 which are never part
 of a right recursion.
-In the absence of a right recursion, the payoff for a Leo item is always low -- it is bounded by a constant which depends on the grammar.
+In the absence of a right recursion, the payoff for a Leo item is always limited -- bounded by a constant which depends on the grammar.
+Leo items have a low overhead, but it is not zero and Marpa only bothers with them where the payoff is potentially unlimited.
-Marpa analyzes the grammar, and only adds
+Marpa analyzes the grammar
+for right-recursions
-Leo items for right-recursive symbols.
+and only adds Leo items for symbols which might be part of a right recursion.

 ## What about empty rules